Representing an Indian regional government in a billion-dollar dispute over an abandoned power plant

 Economic Laws Practice was formed in 2001 with a focus on commercial and tax law.
-Its arbitration practice was co-founded four years later by Vikram Nankani and Madhur Baya.
-Baya left to set up his own firm in 2013; two years later Nankani, who had by then been appointed senior counsel, also departed
+Its arbitration practice was founded four years later by Vikram Nankani and Madhur Baya.
+Baya left to set up his own firm in 2013; two years later Nankani, who had by then been appointed senior counsel, also moved on.

 Originally, the practice didn’t deal with disputes worth more than US$20,000.
-Now, the figure can range from US$10 million to several hundred million dollars.
+Now, the figure can range from US$10 million to over US$1 billion.
 Its clients are in sectors as diverse as mining; commodities; engineering and construction; shipping; insurance; infrastructure; and equipment and services.

-It has conducted arbitrations in India, England, Singapore, South Korea, Germany and the US, under a variety of international laws and institutional rules.
+It has conducted arbitrations in India, England, Singapore, South Korea, Germany, Switzerland and the US, under a variety of international laws and institutional rules.

-Most of the team is based in Mumbai and Delhi, though the firm also has team members in Ahmedabad, Bangalore, Chennai and Pune.
+Most of the 15-strong practice is based in Mumbai and Delhi, though the firm also has team members in Ahmedabad, Bangalore, Chennai and Pune.

 Who uses it?

-Large Indian businesses including the Tata Group, Reliance, Larsen & Toubro, Essar, Welspun and Sterlite Technologies.
+Large Indian businesses including the Tata Group, Reliance, Bank of India, Larsen & Toubro, Essar, Welspun and Sterlite Technologies.
 Most of Adani Group’s arbitrations are conducted by ELP, whether in the coal, commodities or oil and gas sectors.
 Indian property tycoon Niranjan Hiranandani has also used the firm.

-International clients of note include Dubai Ports World, APM Terminals (part of Denmark’s Maersk Group), Sony Pictures, US-based XCoal Energy and Resources, Honeywell International, Germany’s RWE and Anglo-Swiss chemicals company Ineos.
+International clients of note include Dubai Ports World, Dubai Aviation Corporation, APM Terminals (part of Denmark’s Maersk Group), Sony Pictures, Google, US-based XCoal Energy and Resources, Honeywell International, Singapore’s Trafigura Group, Malaysian monorail specialists Scomi Group, Germany’s RWE, Anglo-Swiss chemicals company Ineos and engineering and construction group McDermott.

 The firm’s reported successes at the ICC include representing India’s largest metal and mining company in a product liability claim against a German company; a Swiss multinational coal trader in a dispute with a Singapore subsidiary of India’s largest coal traders; and one of the largest Indian engineering companies in a dispute over a US$200 million EPC contract awarded in Singapore.